bsleeter/lucas/README.md

-SyncroSim Base Package for [enter a description of your choice here].
+SyncroSim base package for the Land Use and Carbon Scenario Simulator (LUCAS)